midega-g/chicago-crime-classifier/notes/09_aws_elastic_beanstalk_deployment_notes.md

 eb terminate crime-arrest-classifier-env
 ```

 This command safely removes the environment and all its associated resources, including EC2 instances, load balancers, security groups, and auto-scaling configurations.
 Proper termination prevents unexpected charges and maintains a clean AWS account structure.
+Also ensure that you login into your AWS console and delete any S3 bucket that might have been created in this case, it's named `elasticbeanstalk-af-south-1-<account-number>`

 ## Advantages for ML Deployment